-Long gone are the catty vibes of yore which synonymically placed all females in a competitive line akin a school's sports day sack race, and in its place is the newly-brewed female empowerment elixir which demands every drop of our souls to work together and start anew.
+Long gone are the catty vibes of yore which synonymically placed all females in a competitive line, and in its place is the newly-brewed female empowerment elixir which demands every drop of our souls to work together and start anew.

 Of course, we've always known the importance.

 Any child who's had another keep a secret or lend a pair of swimming togs or apply ointment to a graze has felt the gentle power that comes with an all-female alliance.